 4. National Currency

-The national currency, Liberian Dollars (LRD), still plays an undersized role in the economy.
-US Dollars (USD) accounted for a 72% share of all money in Liberia in 2013.
+The national currency, Liberian Dollars, still plays an undersized role in the economy.
+US Dollars accounted for a 72% share of all money in Liberia in 2013.

-Only 9.2% of Liberian exports in 2013 were headed for other African countries.
+Only 9.2 percent of Liberian exports in 2013 were headed for other African countries.
 Asia and Europe hold the majority of the export share.

 Monrovia is the wettest capital city in the world.
 The Economist reports that, in July alone, the city receives almost twice the amount of rainfall as London does in an entire year.

 Liberia has West Africa’s largest primary rainforest.
-As deforestation increased in other West African countries, Liberia now has ⅔ of the region’s rainforests, most of which are virgin forests.
+As deforestation increased in other West African countries, Liberia now has “nearly two-thirds” of the region’s rainforests, most of which are virgin forests.

 9. Unprecedented Logging

-The Liberian government gave permits to logging companies to cut down trees on 30% of the country’s landmass and 58% of it’s primary rainforests.
+The Liberian government gave permits to logging companies to cut down trees on 30% of the country’s landmass and 58% of its primary rainforests.
 In 2012, 63 companies owned the right to log on 12,800 square miles of the country.
-Luckily, after many news organizations reported on the issue, 29 of the 63 licenses were withdrawn and 34 were in the process of being cancelled.
+Luckily, after many news organizations reported on the issue, 29 of the 63 licenses were withdrawn and 34 were in the process of being canceled.

 10. Champion Against Deforestation